19hours/sg-statutes/Acts/Companies Act.md

 (3D) For the purposes of this section —

-(a) where a company makes a loan or quasi-loan to another company, enters into a credit transaction for the benefit of another company, gives a guarantee or provides security in connection with a loan, quasi-loan or credit transaction made to or entered into for the benefit of another company, or enters into an arrangement referred to in subsection (3A), a director or directors of the first-mentioned company shall not be taken to have an interest in shares in that other company by reason only that the first-mentioned company has an interest in shares in that other company and a director or directors have an interest in shares in the first-mentioned company;
+(a) where a company makes a loan or quasi-loan to another company or VCC, enters into a credit transaction for the benefit of another company or VCC, gives a guarantee or provides security in connection with a loan, quasi-loan or credit transaction made to or entered into for the benefit of another company or VCC, or enters into an arrangement referred to in subsection (3A), a director or directors of the first-mentioned company shall not be taken to have an interest in shares in that other company or VCC by reason only that the first-mentioned company has an interest in shares in that other company or VCC and a director or directors have an interest in shares in the first-mentioned company;

+[Act 44 of 2018 wef 14/01/2020]

-(b) “interest in shares” has the meaning assigned to that expression in section 7;
+(b) the expression “interest in shares”, in relation to a company, has the meaning assigned to it in section 7 and, in relation to a VCC, has the meaning assigned to it in section 7 as applied by section 2(6) of the VCC Act and read with section 2(7) of that Act;

+[Act 44 of 2018 wef 14/01/2020]

-(c) a person who has an interest in a share of a company under section 7 is to be treated as having an interest in the voting power conferred on the holder by that share;
+(c) a person who has an interest in a share of a company or a VCC is to be treated as having an interest in the voting power conferred on the holder by that share;

+[Act 44 of 2018 wef 14/01/2020]

 (d) a reference to prior approval of the company in subsection (1) shall not include any approval of the company that is given after the loan, quasi-loan, credit transaction, guarantee or security referred to in that subsection has been made, provided for or entered into (as the case may be); and